chucknorris/warmup/README.markdown

  You can download the original Warmup from http://github.com/drusellers/Warmup You can download this fork of Warmup from http://github.com/rhysc/Warmup

+ ### Gems
+If you have Ruby 1.8.6+ (and Gems 1.3.7+) installed, you can get the current release of WarmuP to your machine the fastest!

+1. Type 'gem install warmup'
+2. Then from anywhere you can type 'warmup <options>'

 ### Source
 This is the best way to get to the bleeding edge of what we are doing.